tsullivan/kibana/src/platform/packages/shared/shared-ux/flyout/template/README.md

   <DocumentGrid />
 </FlyoutTemplate.Body>
 ```

+Content the template does not own also owns its own spacing, so add an
+`EuiSpacer` (or equivalent) between blocks and before the first titled section.
+Sections and accordions accept the same kind of content alongside subsections.

 Note that this applies to the body only.
 The header renders its declared parts
 and nothing else, so anything else you put there is dropped, with a development